 It is also worth noting that bacteria are killed more easily by antibiotics at higher temperatures, so there is also a potential third mechanism.

 Fever is beneficial.
-When a pathogen causes infection, pyrogens stimulate the hypothalamus to increase the body temperature through several mechanisms, and this increased temperature helps inhibit the growth of the pathogen AND stimulates the immune system to fight it.
+When a pathogen causes infection, pyrogens stimulate the hypothalamus to increase the body temperature through several mechanisms.
+This increased temperature helps inhibit the growth of the pathogen AND stimulates the immune system to fight it.

 That was a lot of science.
 Don’t worry – it’s time to get clinical!
 All this science stuff is lovely, but what does this mean for our patients?